-- 7.3.1 Line managers at all levels have a responsibility to ensure that an adequate system of internal control exists within their areas of responsibility and that controls operate effectively.
-The responsibility for the prevention and detection of bribery therefore primarily rests with managers but requires the co-operation of all employees. - 7.3.2 As part of that responsibility, line managers need to: - Inform staff of the Trust 's code of gifts and hospitality, declaration of interest and counter fraud and Anti-Bribery policies as part of their induction process, paying particular attention to the need for accurate completion of personal records and forms; - ensure that all employees for whom they are accountable are made aware of the requirements of the policy; - assess the types of risk involved in the operations for which they are responsible; - ensure that adequate control measures are put in place to minimise the risks.
-This must include clear roles and responsibilities, supervisory checks, staff rotation (particularly in key posts), separation of duties wherever possible so that control of a key function is not invested in one individual, and regular reviews, reconciliations and test checks to ensure that control measures continue to operate effectively; - be aware of the West Norfolk Academies Trust Anti-Bribery Policy; - identify sensitive / at-risk posts; - ensure that controls are being complied with; - contribute to their assessment of the risks and controls within their business area, which feeds into the Trust 's statements of accountability and internal control. - 7.3.3 All instances of actual or suspected bribery, which come to the attention of a manager, must be reported immediately.
+- Line managers at all levels have a responsibility to ensure that an adequate system of internal control exists within their areas of responsibility and that controls operate effectively.
+The responsibility for the prevention and detection of bribery therefore primarily rests with managers but requires the co-operation of all employees. - As part of that responsibility, line managers need to:

+- Inform staff of the Trust 's policy for gifts and hospitality, Conflict of Interest, Fraud and Anti-Bribery as part of their induction process, paying particular attention to the need for accurate completion of personal records and forms; - Ensure that all employees for whom they are accountable are made aware of the requirements of the policy; - Assess the types of risk involved in the operations for which they are responsible; - Ensure that adequate control measures are put in place to minimise the risks.
+This must include clear roles and responsibilities, supervisory checks, staff rotation (particularly in key posts), separation of duties wherever possible so that control of a key function is not invested in one individual, and regular reviews, reconciliations and test checks to ensure that control measures continue to operate effectively; - be aware of the West Norfolk Academies Trust Anti-Bribery Policy; - identify sensitive / at-risk posts; - ensure that controls are being complied with; - Contribute to their assessment of the risks and controls within their business area, which feeds into the Trust's statements of accountability and internal control. - All instances of actual or suspected bribery, which come to the attention of a manager, must be reported immediately.
 It is appreciated that some employees will initially raise concerns with their manager, however, in such cases managers must not attempt to investigate the allegation themselves, and they have the clear responsibility to refer the concerns to the Finance Director as soon as possible.